Message from Donna:

 Donna has become an outspoken advocate for victims of violent crime and has been interviewed in both hard copy media and on radio.
 Along with Jessica, she founded the website feelnoshame.org, which offers support and resources for survivors of assault.
 She also advocates for better healthcare for our veterans.

-The stage play Shell of a Man, a five year labor of love for Donna, was presented under the auspices of The Black Academy of Arts and Letters at the Dallas Convention Center in April 2015.
+The stage play Shell of a Man, a five year labor of love for Donna, was presented under the auspices of The Black Academy of Arts and Letters at the Dallas Convention Center in April 2015 and at the Vanilla Box Theatre (2017) and the Burt Reynolds Institute for Film and Theatre (2018).
 The play is under consideration by theaters across the country.

 Donna also teaches writing courses at the Burt Reynolds Institute for Film and Theatre where she is Managing Director/Director of Finance and Publicist.

 Photography courtesy of Jessica Carbone McKinney